mlswg/mls-extensions/draft-ietf-mls-extensions.md

 are accepted by the Delivery Service, but not received by some members, the members who have missed the corresponding AppEphemeral proposals will not be able to send or receive a commit message, because the proposal is included in the transcript hash.
-Likewise if AppAck objects and/or commits are sent periodically by every member, other members will be able to detect a member that is no longer sending on that schedule or whose handshake messages are being suppressed by the DS.
+Likewise, if AppAck objects and/or commits are sent periodically by every member, other members will be able to detect a member that is no longer sending on that schedule or whose handshake messages are being suppressed by the DS.